brmclain/GenotypeFitnessSim/README.md

   row in a table containing the allele frequencies and any additional information that was used or created during the process.
 These tables can then be used to compare to real world populations.

-Detailed description of how these programs run can be found in Folder "Y1Y2W" README.txt
+How to run these programs are part of the README.txt in folder "Y1Y2W".